 Splitting her time between Charlotte and Greensboro, Tanisha Palvia represents individuals and organizations facing governmental investigations, white-collar criminal charges, and civil litigation.
 She is particularly successful in conducting internal investigations given her experience as a former Assistant District Attorney in Manhattan.
 She is also well-versed in civil and criminal proceedings and has extensive bench and jury trial experience.

 Tanisha works with clients conducting internal investigations in response to civil litigation or governmental inquiry.
 She draws upon nearly a decade of experience conducting investigations, which includes reviewing thousands of documents per case and interviewing thousands of witnesses of all ages and backgrounds, including law enforcement officers of all ranks.
-Tanisha has investigated a wide range of issues, including sexual harassment claims, discrimination claims, and claims of financial malfeasance.
+Tanisha has investigated a variety of issues, including sexual harassment claims, discrimination claims, and claims of financial malfeasance.

 A former New York Assistant District Attorney, Tanisha has significant experience on both sides of the courtroom.
-She brings a unique understanding of the prosecutorial process to bear for her clients, whom she defends against a myriad of white-collar criminal charges.
+She brings a unique understanding of the prosecutorial process to bear for clients, whom she defends against a myriad of white-collar criminal charges.
 Tanisha also represents individuals and organizations facing governmental investigations and administrative hearings, using her experience as a prosecutor to inform her strategies for advising clients in how to respond to achieve the best possible outcome.

 Tanisha also represents individuals and businesses in civil matters at the state and federal level.
 She has particular interest in civil matters with criminal law overlap.